SASSL’s Definition of Sexual Assault

 University can be be great place to learn, make friends, and create new memories.
 No matter how much you drink, no matter what you choose to wear NO MEANS NO. Consent should be given enthusiastically and willingly.
 Consent can be retracted at anytime and the need to clarify consent is ongoing – i.e if someone has kissing, it does not mean they have consented to sex.
 If someone is drunk or under the influence drugs, they cannot legally consent to engaging in any form of sexual activity.

-After an assault, there are many possible reactions you might experience.
+After can experience sexual violence, there are many possible reactions you might experience.
 These could include anxiety, anger, depression, insomnia, self-blame, physical symptoms, denial, decreased sex drive, numbness, or eating disorders, to name a few.
 These conditions may be brief or they may persist for months or years after an assault.

 Everyone is different and their responses will be different too.
 All reactions are normal.
 It’s alright to feel however you feel.
 Please know that we are here to support you, and help in any way we can.
 Call us to explore your options.